Fillodallas/OpenIce2Web/README.md

 3. Open a terminal, navigate to the OpenICE, and run ‘gradlew run’.
 Gradle will download any other dependencies, build the application, and launch it.
 4. Connect your Medical Monitor or create a device adapter.
-Open the "Data Recorder" module and select the parameter you whis to transfer.
+Open the "Data Recorder" module and select the parameter you wish to transfer.

 [.............
 COMING SOON ...................]